algolia/docsearch/docs/src/faq.md

 ## Where is my data hosted?

-All DocSearch data is hosted on Algolia's servers, with replications around the globe.
+We host the DocSearch data in Algolia's servers, with replications around the globe.
 You can find more details about the actual [server specs here][4], and more complete information in our [privacy policy][5].